 Transition scheme and personal letter

 The Dutch government has announced that a transitional period until April 2020 will come into place for all British citizens who are lawfully resident in the Netherlands on 29 March (and registered in the Municipal Personal Records Database (BRP)).
-They may expect a personal letter before 29 March by the IND (probably sent in the week of 14 January), explaining what the Brexit entails for them.
+The IND sent a personal letter to all British registered and known in the week of 14 January, explaining what the Brexit entails for them.
+The information is also given on the ND Brexit webpages.
 In principle the Dutch government has decided to allow British citizens and their family members to remain entitled to live, work and study in the Netherlands for at least another 15 months.

 Find out more about the possible consequences of Brexit and what you can do now.
 This website will be updated in the event of new developments.
 A more general desk providing information is in Amsterdam: the Brexit Information Point (A’dam Zuid/World Trade Centre).
 The website of the UK Government also shows the latest updates regarding the Brexit.